haltersweb/Accessibility/README.md

 ##Library of Solutions

-View a library of solutions at http://haltersweb.github.io/Accessibility/
+View the library of solutions from this repository at http://haltersweb.github.io/Accessibility/